AhmedAlaaPhil/Assignment/README.md

 ## **CI/CD :**

 I used jenkins on an AWS EC2 instance

+**P.S**

+1. I am using an AWS educational account.
+All the resources are shut down automatically after 4 hours.
+Incase of an issue in accessing Jenkins please contact me and I will rerun the EC2 instance asap.
+2. There is a video showing the AWS EC2 instance and Jenkins demo in JenkinsDemo directory in this repo.

+**Steps**

 1. navigate to the  [Jenkins](http://ec2-67-202-27-144.compute-1.amazonaws.com:8080/)
 2. user the test credentials to login :